+Based on non-compliance with the state code, it can be reasonably assumed that increases in energy efficiency in a stretch code in the same areas will likely also result in non-compliance, at least initially.
+These are areas that utilities can target for a support program.
+The utility can also use this information to make informed decisions about advancing energy code policies.

+Stretch Codes
-Definitions Stretch CodeA stretch code, also known as a “reach code”, is a locally mandated code or alternative compliance path that defines a higher level of energy efficiency or sustainability than the adopted base code.
-For purposes of this document, we are only considering stretch codes for commercial new construction or major renovations.
-We exclude residential because state law prohibits building energy codes beyond the base code in that building sector.

-Currently, stretch codes policies do not exist in Illinois.
-Municipalities are allowed to define their own stretch energy code for their commercial buildings, but no municipalities have taken that step to date.
-However,
+A stretch code, also known as a “reach code”, is a locally mandated code or alternative compliance path that defines a higher level of energy efficiency or sustainability than the adopted base code.
+Until recent legislation, stretch codes policies did not exist in Illinois.
+Municipalities have been allowed to define their own stretch energy code for their commercial buildings, but no municipalities have taken that step to date.

+The Illinois Climate and Equitable Jobs Act (CEJA)

-The Illinois Climate and Equitable Jobs Act (CEJA) was recently passed that directs the Illinois Capital Development Board (CDB), which manages the state building energy code adoption process, to create a residential and commercial stretch energy code that can be adopted by individual municipalities.
+In September 2021, the Illinois Climate and Equitable Jobs Act (CEJA) was passed that directs the Illinois Capital Development Board (CDB), which manages the state building energy code adoption process, to create a residential and commercial stretch energy code that can be adopted by individual municipalities.
 This would enable municipalities to improve on the state building energy code.
-Having a state-created stretch code provides consistency amongst jurisdictions (only two energy code options rather than an unlimited amount if each jurisdiction creates and adopts their own) and allows flexibility for jurisdictions to choose or not choose to adopt it.
+Having a state-created stretch code provides consistency amongst jurisdictions (with only two energy code options rather than an unlimited amount if each jurisdiction creates and adopts their own) and allows flexibility for jurisdictions to choose to adopt it.
 Once formally adopted by a municipality, the stretch code takes the place of the state energy code and establishes the minimum energy efficiency requirements for new construction, additions, and major renovations.
-The evaluation pathway provided below assumes that the stretch code as defined by CEJA will be the mechanism in Illinois to move stretch codes advancement and support programs forward.
-The stretch code energy efficiency targets (called a “site energy index”) are set in the CEJA legislation and update every three years, but it will be up to the CDB to determine the actual code requirements that meet those targets.
+The evaluation pathway provided in this document assumes that the stretch code as defined by CEJA will be the mechanism in Illinois to move stretch codes advancement and support programs forward.
+The stretch code energy efficiency targets (called a “site energy index”) are set in the CEJA legislation and update every three years, but CDB will determine the actual code requirements that meet those targets.

 The language for the commercial stretch code in the CEJA bill denotes that the energy efficiency increases each three-year code cycle so that it eventually meets a site energy index no greater than 0.39 of the 2006 International Energy Conservation Code by 2031.
-The site energy indices for the new Illinois stretch code are outlined in Table 2Table 1.
+The site energy indices for the new Illinois stretch code are outlined in Table 2.
 A site energy index is essentially the relationship of any energy code to the 2006 IECC, as calculated and defined by the Pacific Northwest National Laboratory (PNNL).
 With this system, a score of 1.0 is equal to the 2006 IECC/ASHRAE 90.1-2004, and scores that are lower than 1.0 consume less energy than the 2006 IECC/ASHRAE 90.1-2004.
 The residential 2021 IECC is estimated to be around 40% more efficient than the 2006 IECC, giving it a score of 0.60.
 According to the Pacific Northwest National Laboratory (PNNL), the current energy code in Illinois has a site energy index of 0.76 for residential and 0.66 for commercial.
 Using those numbers to meet the stretch code initial targets, the residential stretch code would need to improve in energy efficiency by 34.2% and the commercial stretch code by 9.1% compared to the current Illinois energy code.
 The bill language specifically calls out that these targets must be met by conservation measures only, and “excludes net energy credit for any on-site or off-site energy production.”

+Table 2.
+Commercial Targets for Stretch Code in CEJA